Capture of Peñón of Algiers (1529): Background

 In 1510, the Spaniards had established themselves on a small island off Algiers, and forced the local ruler Sālim al-Tūmī (Selim-bin-Teumi) to accept their presence through a treaty and pay tribute.
 Fortifications were built on the islet, and a garrison of 200 men was established.
 Sālim al-Tūmī had to go to Spain to take an oath of obedience to Ferdinand of Aragon.

 In 1516 however, the amir of Algiers Sālim al-Tūmī invited the corsair brothers Aruj and Khair ad-Din Barbarossa to expel the Spaniards.
 Aruj, with the help of Ottoman troops, came to Algiers, ordered the assassination of Sālim because Sālim was conspiring with the Spaniards against the pirates and Aruj, and seized the town.
 Spanish expeditions were sent to take over the city, first in 1516 under Don Diego de Vera, and then in 1519 under Don Ugo de Moncada, but both expeditions ended in failure.

 Khair ad-Din, succeeding Aruj after the latter was killed in a battle against the Spaniards at the Fall of Tlemcen (1517).
 The capture of Algiers in 1516 had been made possible with the support of the Ottoman Sultan Selim I. This support was discontinued with Sultan Selim's death in 1520, causing Barbarossa to lose the city to a local kabyle chieftain in 1524, and to retreat to his fief of Djidjelli.

 Reconquest

 When Suleiman the Magnificent declared war on Emperor Ferdinand I in January 1529, he also wished to go on the offensive in the western Mediterranean, and therefore renewed Ottoman support for Barbarossa.

 Barbarossa received from the Ottoman Empire 2,000 janissaries, artillery, and important financial support.
-Through bribery Barbarossa first obtained a change in the allegiance of the supporters of the Algiers sheikh.
+Through bribery Barbarossa first obtained a change in the allegiance of the supporters of the Algierian sheikh.
 After taking power in the city, Barbarossa then lay siege to the El Peñón de Argel, the Spanish fortress at the entrance of the harbour.
-After 22 days enduring artillery fire without help from the Spanish mainland the Spanish under Don Martin de Vargas finally surrendered on 29 May 1529, with only 25 men left.
-Vargas was cudgelled to death, the fortress was dismantled, and the stoneworka used to build a seawall using Christian slaves as manpower.
+After 22 days enduring artillery fire without help from the Spanish mainland, the Spanish garrison under Don Martin de Vargas finally surrendered on 29 May 1529, with only 25 men left.
+Vargas was cudgelled to death, the fortress was dismantled, and the stonework used to build a seawall using Christian slaves as manpower.
+Nine Spanish vessels that had come to the aid of the fortress were captured.